nkestrel/mediaurltimestamper/README.md

 browser's session, history, bookmarks, sync service, share services etc.
 Anywhere the link goes the timestamp conveniently goes with it.

-**Supported websites**: Youtube, SoundCloud, Twitch, Invidious, Piped, Odysee (LBRY), Librarian, DailyMotion, Vimeo, PBS, Hearthis.at, PeerTube, Vidlii, CloudTube, Utreon.
+**Supported websites**: Youtube, Twitch, Facebook, SoundCloud, DailyMotion, Vimeo, Crunchyroll, VK, Niconico, Aparat, Odysee (LBRY), Hearthis.at, Invidious, Piped, Librarian, PBS, PeerTube, Vidlii, CloudTube, Utreon.

 Some of these websites already have resume capabilities but require cookies or local storage to be retained.
 Some also need you to be logged in with